Grits ‘N’ Sausage Casserole

 - In a large bowl, combine grits, sausage and 1-1/2 cups cheese.
 Beat the eggs and milk; stir into grits mixture.
 Add the butter, pepper and remaining salt.

 - Transfer to a greased 13x9-in. baking dish.
-Bake, uncovered, at 350° for 1 hour or until a knife inserted in the center comes out clean.
+Bake, uncovered, at 350° until a knife inserted in the center comes out clean, 1 hour.
 Sprinkle with remaining cheese; bake 15 minutes longer or until cheese is melted.
 Let stand for 5 minutes before cutting.

 Nutrition Facts1 cup: 316 calories, 24g fat (11g saturated fat), 110mg cholesterol, 621mg sodium, 13g carbohydrate (3g sugars, 1g fiber), 13g protein.